 - H. Myles Hubers v.
 FTB, San Diego County Superior Court Case No. 37-2016-00045238 - 1.
 Pending case in trial court regarding issue whether the creation of an ESOP and a management agreement were properly disregarded by FTB as abusive tax avoidance transactions.
-The parties settled in May 2018, and the action was dismissed.
+Case is scheduled for trial on February 9, 2018.